tomascarreras1000/tomascarreras1000/index.md

 ## About me

 Hi!
-I'm Tomás.
-Right now I am a student at CITM to become a video game and app developer, which I'm very keen on.
+I'm Tomás.I am a video game and app developer, which I'm very keen on.
 I'm industrious, patient and sedulous, as well as decisive and open-minded.
 Just so you get to know me, I love video games and I mostly play LoL, Dark Souls III or Minecraft, but lately I've been enjoying Terraria.
 I also really like English and spending time with my family.
 Nice to meet you!

 ## CITM-UPC